 To improve drainage from off-Site property northeast of the Interbed Area a collection and pumping system was constructed.
 This system includes a dual chamber pump station and high-density polyethylene (HDPE) conveyance piping.
 The pump station segregates non-impacted storm water from the property to the north (Pope's Grove) and chloride-impacted water from the northern and western perimeters of WB 9/10.
 Non-impacted storm water is discharged to NMC via a 24-inch culvert pipe connected to the State Pollution Discharge Elimination System (SPDES)-permitted Outfall 011.
-Discharge from Outfall 011 is currently monitored in accordance with SPDES Permit #NY0002275, issued on September 18, 2003 and most recently updated on August 25, 2016 (Exhibit A).
+The 24-in Outfall 011 pipe was replaced with an HDPE pipe in 2010 as part of the Seep Mitigation Program to reduce groundwater infiltration into the outfall as part of the Phase 3 seepage mitigation work.
+Discharge from Outfall 011 is currently monitored in accordance with SPDES Permit #NY0002275, issued on September 18, 2003 and most recently updated on March 3, 2020 (Appendix A).
 Impacted water is pumped into the northern end of the Interbed Area.